Skill Sheet: What You Will Learn Here

 - Learn how to do open interest analysis

-In the derivatives market, where futures and options are traded, open interest (OI) represents the total number of outstanding contracts which continue to be held by trading members at the end of each trading session.
-In general, OI can be interpreted as a barometer of the overall active money in a particular product.
+In general, Open Interest (OI) can be interpreted as a barometer of the overall active money in a particular product.
+So what is Open Interest in the derivatives market?
+In the derivatives market, where futures and options are traded, open interest represents the total number of outstanding contracts which continue to be held by trading members at the end of each trading session.

 It is important to note that the OI changes only when there is a new contract is introduced into the market and not when an existing contract changes hands.
 This means that the OI increases only when two parties, say buyer B1 and seller S1 enter into a new position.
 If B1 then sells this existing contract to another trading member, say B2, the OI remains unchanged because this does not represent the creation of a new position.
 Similarly, the OI decreases only when a position in the market is closed and remains unchanged in case an existing contract is simply traded with another member.